Last updated on .

 Zion Square

 Zion Square was also the site of two terrorist bombings.
 On July 4, 1975, a refrigerator loaded with explosives detonated in the square, killing 15 and wounding 77.
-On March 24, 1979, a bomb exploded in a garbage can, killing one and wounding 13.
+On March 24, 1979, a bomb exploded in a garbage can, killing 1 and wounding 13.

 Sansur Building